roblaughter/style-reference/characters.md

 **Click the image thumbnails to embiggen.**

 ## How to use these character prompts
-These images still have a heavy dose of the overly attractive "Stable Diffusion face," and as such, they're meant to be more of a starting point than a final destination.
+These images still have a heavy dose of the overly attractive "Stable Diffusion face," and are also a bit stereotypical.
+That's by design, as they're meant to be more of a starting point than a final destination.

 If you want to make them more realistic, just be _really mean_ and say all sorts of ugly things in the prompt.
 (No matter how far you go, it often won't be enough.)